sensei-hacker/inavwiki/Sensor-calibration.md

 Since iNav 1.2, on non-F1 targets, one can use an automatic declination setting, which is more than accurate enough for iNav. `set inav_auto_mag_decl = ON`.

+## Gyroscope calibration

+Gyroscope calibration, or rather bias recording, is performed on every startup.
+Model should be stationary while powering up.
+Under normal conditions there is no need for manual procedure that can be started via stick commands.

 ## Backup and restore the settings

 To avoid going through full calibration after resetting the configuration new CLI settings are introduced to get and set accelerometer offsets and gains: **acczero_x**, **acczero_y**, **acczero_z**, **accgain_x**, **accgain_y**, **accgain_z**.
 The same applies to **magzero_x**, **magzero_y** and **magzero_z**.